-A fistulogram uses a form of real-time x-ray called fluoroscopy and a barium-based contrast material to produce images of an abnormal passage within the body called a fistula.
+A fistulogram is a medical test that uses fluoroscopy and contrast material to produce images of an abnormal passage within the body called a fistula.
 Similarly, a sinogram assesses an abnormal passage called a sinus that originates or ends in one opening, often on the skin.
 Both examinations are used to assess and diagnose the size and shape of fistulas and sinuses and any related abscess and/or infection.

 You will be instructed on how to prepare.
-You may be asked to refrain from eating or drinking anything for several hours before the examination, but you should be allowed to take medications with small amounts of clear fluid up to two hours prior.
-Tell your doctor if there's a possibility you are pregnant and discuss any recent illnesses, medical conditions, medications you're taking and allergies, especially to contrast materials.
+You may be asked to refrain from eating or drinking anything for several hours before the examination, but you should be allowed to take medications with small amounts of clear fluid.
+Tell your doctor if there's a possibility you are pregnant and discuss any recent illnesses, medical conditions, and allergies, especially to contrast materials.
 Leave jewelry at home and wear loose, comfortable clothing.
 You may be asked to wear a gown.

 - What is a Fistulogram/Sinogram?